znoxx/tbng2/README.md

 One can change settings via docker-compose and apply new configuration from command line.

+One should edit `docker-compose.yaml` and _extend_ any service with own customization.

+Also, `volumes.yaml` should be edited to satisfy desired folder structure (however, default one is pretty sophisticated).

 VPS part is intended to provide private bridge functionality.

 Idea is pretty much the same: